A snapshot: schools in Warsaw considered (but not necessarily chosen) by English-speaking expats.

 International Primary Curriculum/ National Curriculum for England/ IGCSE/ IB Diploma; ages 2-18; co-ed; day; independent; privately owned; 970 students

 Founded in 1992, the first in the collection of schools, owned and run by the Nord Anglia Education group, now expanded to over 65 schools worldwide.
 Over 40 nationalities but a strong contingent (approximately 40 per cent) of Polish students.
-Solid International Baccalaureate Diploma results with a well above global average score in the mid-thirties as opposed to the global figure of just under 30.
+Solid IB Diploma results.
 The school’s list of recent university destinations includes Oxbridge, Russell Group and Ivies.

 These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.